tylerheadley/twitter-clone/README.md

 ## Data

 The database is initially seeded with data using a script after spinning up the containers.
 There are two options for the source of the data.
-The `data\` folder in this repo contains about 100,000 real tweets from January 1st-10th, 2021.
+The `data/` folder in this repo contains about 100,000 real tweets from January 1st-10th, 2021.
 If more data is desired, there is an option to instead insert randomly generated tweets.
 These tweets consist of 5-12 random english words, followed by 1-4 randomly generated hashtags.

 ## Features